zeditor01/cdc_examples/C013_security.md

 Using the same Windows Management Console that was installed in the previous step, we would install a different Access Server with the LDAP Autentication-Only Option.

-As a pre-requsuite you need to setup an LDAP Server which has
+As a <b>pre-requsuite</b> you need to setup an LDAP Server which has cdcBaseDN=o=cdc,dc=ibm setup.
+An example of using LDAP on z/OS with an LDBM backend is described in Appendix A.

 1. Install the Access Server with the LDAP Authentication-Only Option.